intellij-rust/intellij-rust.github.io/_docs/troubleshooting.markdown

 {% include h title="Filing a bug" %}

-If neither of these tips help, feel free to file an [issue] or ping us in [gitter].
+If neither of these tips help, feel free to file an [issue] (use the `Help | Create New Issue` action to quickly fill the form) or ping us in [gitter].

 [issue]: https://github.com/intellij-rust/intellij-rust/issues